zkan/simple-friend-recommender/README.md

-# simple-friend-recommender
+# Simple Friend Recommender

-Simple Friend Recommender
+Project to demonstrate stuff a data engineer should know